-Easy maple glaze made with just 3 ingredients and 2 minutes of active time.
+Make this easy maple glaze in 2 minutes of active time using maple syrup, powdered sugar, and butter.
 Drizzle it over doughnuts, scones, quickbreads, or your favorite dessert recipes for a pretty and delicious finish!

 This luscious maple glaze sings with the earthy flavor of maple syrup sharpened with a touch of salt.
 It has a rich, buttery mouthfeel that makes it super addictive and versatile.

-This glaze also works beautifully on a variety of desserts, from breakfast pastries such as scones and muffins, to sugar cookies and doughnuts.
+This glaze also works beautifully on a variety of desserts and baked goods, from breakfast pastries such as buttery almond flour scones and oat flour pumpkin muffins, to thin, crisp butter cookies and doughnuts.

 It's also incredibly quick and simple to make.
 In the time it's taken you to read this post, you could have whipped up a batch of glaze!